luord/luord.github.io/content/Software/nih.md

 It goes without saying, of course, that doing such a thing is really only beneficial early in one's career.
 I see no reason for reinventing the wheel once one is already an experimented developer.
 Of course, someone more experienced than me could probably tell me otherwise.

 In a different but related matter, in this website I've tried to avoid using frameworks of any kind; opting for more hands-on code.
 Just like doing it once helps to learn, I think that keeping a side, personal, project for practice keeps one from forgetting the basics.
-This site is, thus, my sandbox in a way, helping me practice HTML and Jinja templating (through the Pelican blog), and LESS and CSS for the themes, although I *am* using a theme I found.
+This site is, thus, my sandbox in a way, helping me practice HTML and Jinja templating (through the Pelican blog), and LESS and CSS for the themes.

 [Flask-Restful]: https://flask-restful.readthedocs.io/ "One of the best plugins for Flask"
 [flask]: https://palletsprojects.com/p/flask/ "Flask Framework"